shrwnsan/2048-game-windsurf/README.md

-# 2048 Game v1.0
+# 2048 Game - Windsurf IDE Demo

-A modern implementation of the classic 2048 puzzle game with smooth animations, touch support, and enhanced visual feedback.
+A modern implementation of the classic 2048 puzzle game, developed using Windsurf IDE's Cascade feature.
+This project serves as a demonstration of AI-assisted development using Claude 3.5 Sonnet and ChatGPT 4.

 ## Features